 There are a lot of reasons your biologic drug for rheumatoid arthritis (RA) might not work the way you hoped it would.
 Sometimes, it's just not right for you and you need to move on to another treatment.
 Other times though, you can make some changes to help it work better for you.

 Your doctor can help you figure out what's going on.
-Tell her about how you've been feeling since you started a biologic.
-She'll let you know if some of these common things are the reason your medicine isn't helping you get better:
+Tell them about how you've been feeling since you started a biologic.
+They'll let you know if some of these common things are the reason your medicine isn't helping you get better:

 You don't have the right biologic.